 Trustee Emeritus Board

-Natalia Ghorbani – Natalia was born in Pleasanton, CA, attended Monte Vista High School and is now a senior at the University of San Francisco graduating with a Marketing degree in the School of Management.
+Natalia Ghorbani – Natalia was born and raised in the Bay Area, where she attended Monte Vista High School and went on to graduate from the University of San Francisco with a bachelor’s degree in Marketing.
+She now lives in New York City where she is a sales manager at Yelp.
 She has helped raise hundreds of thousands of dollars for humanitarian projects across the globe, including funding cleft palate surgeries, building schools, and organizing drives for orphans and the homeless.
 She has traveled to India, Kenya, Ecuador, Mexico and China for Pledge to Humanity philanthropy projects over the years, as well as being involved in various other humanitarian projects through her school.
 She has been a philanthropist her whole life, and she is honored to be the Co-Founder of Pledge to Humanity.

 Julie Lowe – Julie was born in Santa Clara and raised in Los Altos, CA. She received a B.A. degree from UCSB in Political Science with an emphasis on International Relations.
 After college, she worked in the field of sales for the Eastman Kodak Company for 8 years.
-She and husband Alan are parents of 17 year old triplet sons who attend San Ramon Valley High School.
-Julie was a member of Rancho PTA from 2001-2007 and during that time, ran various student based fundraising events.
+She and her husband are parents of triplet son .
+Julie was a member of Rancho Romero Elementary PTA from 2001-2007 and during that time, ran various student based fundraising events.
 She was also a member of the Stone Valley Middle School Education Fund Board 2008 – 2010 and helped fundraising efforts for Class Size Reduction Campaigns, Parent /Teacher Socials, and Fitness Challenges.
-Julie is a supporter of the non-profit organization Students Rising Above, which is dedicated to sending underprivileged high school students to college.
-Most are the first in their families to attend college.
+Julie is a supporter of the non-profit organization Students Rising Above, which is dedicated to sending underprivileged high school students to college, many of whom are the first in their families to attend college.
 Julie has served as a Pledge to Humanity Board member since 2009.
 She is also a member of the San Ramon Valley United Methodist Church.